'I thought I was going to die': Abuses widespread in Ukraine

 Seated this week on a bench outside his home, Babenko was visibly shaken as he recounted the trauma of being thrown into a car, driven to the city of Kherson and interrogated until he confessed.

-As violence escalates in Ukraine, abuses by Russian soldiers have become widespread, according to the United Nations.
+As violence escalates in Ukraine, abuses perpetrated by Russia have become widespread, according to the United Nations and human rights groups.
 The situation is particularly concerning in the Kherson region, where hundreds of villages, including the main city, were liberated from Russian occupation in early November.
 It was one of Ukraine’s biggest successes in the nearly 9-month-old war, dealing another stinging blow to the Kremlin.

 The U.N. says it is attempting to verify allegations of nearly 90 cases of enforced disappearances and arbitrary detentions in Kherson, and is trying to understand if the scale of abuse is larger than already documented.